Companies use leverage because it can boost earnings, and that’s a good thing.

 - Net debt to EBITDA, where net debt is total borrowings net of cash and EBITDA is earnings before interest, tax, depreciation and amortisation

 I think it makes more sense to compare debt or interest to a company’s average earnings over a number of years, in other words to its general “earnings power”.
-The result should be a ratio which is more reliable and robust than those which depend on the earnings of a single year.
+The result should be a ratio that is more reliable and robust than those that depend on the earnings of a single year.

 As well as earnings over a number of years I prefer to use profit after tax in the ratio rather than EBIT or EBITDA because it has interest removed.
 That will increase the ratio (and decrease the allowable debt) for companies that have to pay a higher interest rate on borrowed money.
 So in some sense using profit after tax in the ratio combines some of the features of both debt and interest-based ratios.

-Debt Ratio = Total borrowings dividend by 5 year average profit (preferably adjusted profit) after tax
+- Debt Ratio = Total borrowings dividend by 10-year average profit (preferably adjusted profit) after tax

 Financing in cyclical and defensive industries

 You can think of companies as operating in two types of industry, cyclical and defensive.
 Cyclical industries have industry cycles of boom and bust while defensive industries don’t, or at least to a smaller extent.

 Companies in cyclical industries should generally hold less debt than companies in defensive industries, especially towards the peak of their industry cycle.
 It’s at the peak of a boom period when companies may have built up excess production capacity (more factories, equipment and so on) in order to meet peak demand.